SLES in the News

 Click here for original article

-There was good news and bad news at the South Loop Elementary School local school council's biannual "State of the South Loop School" update.
+There was good news and bad news at the Elementary School local school council's biannual "State of the School School" update.

 The good news is that students have scored impressively on an array of state math and reading standardized tests.

-The bad news is that school enrollment continues to increase and Chicago Public Schools has yet to devise a long-term plan to deal with the jump in South Loop student population.
+The bad news is that school enrollment continues to increase and Chicago Public Schools has yet to devise a long-term plan to deal with the jump in School student population.

 By Marie Ballace Ward, The Gazette, November 5, 2009